billbrod/spatial-frequency-preferences/README.md

 4. Run `python download_data.py preprocessed` to download the preprocessed data.
 5. Run `python download_data.py fully` to download the fully-processed data (note that you need both).
-6. Run `snakemake -j N figures_paper` (where `N` is the number of cores to use in parallel) to recreate the figures, properly numbered, in the `reports/paper_figures/` directory.
+6. Run `cat reports/figure_rules.txt | xargs snakemake -j N figures_paper
+   --allowed-rules` (where `N` is the number of cores to use in parallel) to recreate the figures, properly numbered, in the `reports/paper_figures/` directory.
 Note that they are svgs, a vector file format.
 If your default image viewer cannot open them, your browser can.
 They can be converted to pdfs using [inkscape](https://inkscape.org/) or Adobe Illustrator.

 ## Notebooks